redhat-cip/software-factory/docs/deploy.rst

 When Heat is not available, SF can also be deployed manually using the Nova CLI, or using the web UI of your cloud provider.

-Once the VM is created jump to the section `Configuration and reconfiguration`.
+Once the VM is created jump to the section :ref:`Configuration and reconfiguration <reconfiguration>`.
-Don't forget to manage by yourself the security groups for the SF deployment `Network Access`.
+Don't forget to manage by yourself the security groups for the SF deployment `Network Access <network-access>`.

-Outside Openstack
+Without Openstack
 -----------------

 Deploy on a local hypervisor ............................

 SF can be deployed on a hypervisor without a metadata server accessible (needed by cloud-init).
-This is often the case when you are using QEMU, KVM or even VirtualBox.
+This is often the case when you are using QEMU, KVM or even :ref:`VirtualBox <using-virtualbox>`.
 You can boot a new VM using the SF image and then login via the console using root user.

-Then jump to `Configuration and reconfiguration`.
+Then jump to :ref:`Configuration and reconfiguration <reconfiguration>`.

 Deployment inside a LXC container .................................